aviks/GameZero.jl/README.md

 A zero overhead game development framework for beginners.

+## Example
+The best way to learn how to use this package is by looking at code.
+There are some simple examples in the [example subdirectory](https://github.com/aviks/GameZero.jl/tree/master/example/BasicGame).
+More comprehensive examples are listed in [GZExamples](https://github.com/SquidSinker/GZExamples).
 ## Status
 This is an early development snapshot.
 Watch this space for improvements.